DavidOkolisan/gintl/README.md

 or remove host from config file and just access it by <EXTERNAL-IP>

 ### TBD - Helm charts setup
+Setup referencing helm charts can be found in [helm](./helm) directory.
+This can be run by:
+1. Run manually `helm upgrade store-app ./store-app -f values-local.yaml --dry-run --debug`
+2. Using script `./local-test.sh start helm` (as described in [Local run section](#build-and-test))

 # Further improvements
 1. Implement cicd for infrastructure/terraform setup
-2. Implement multi account/environment support with coresponding cicd pipelines per environment
+2. Implement multi account/environment support with corresponding cicd pipelines per environment
 3. Tighten security rules and bastion access to specific network
 4. Apps are missing test cases or test are failing, so for each app testing should be implemented and and documented in order to be performed while building images